10 Best Yoga Retreats in the US

 The Yoga Lodge in Washington’s Whidbey Island is an ideal retreat location for the more environmentally conscious or if you simply want a relaxing retreat in the woods.
 Joining The Yoga Lodge gives you all the opportunity to be as close to nature as possible, so be on the lookout for interesting wildlife around.

 Activities during the retreat will include meditation and yoga, breathwork, mindful and meditative walks, and kirtan-chanting, which helps release stress.
-Retreat participants will also be served with organic food meals.
+Retreat participants will also be served organic food meals.

 You can stay for a day or for an extended period.
 There are cozy rooms available if you need more time to practice self-care and reflection.